Operator-Spider/ATLAS/README.md

 - New product delivery system with a state-of-the-art product whitelist setup!
 - Updated Discord bot with better user interface.

-## Full Release Notes :gear:
-- Overhauled web interface with status info about our internal and external services, with a product hub quick launch
-- Started work on a web-based store.
-- Brand New Product Center UI!
-- New product delivery system with a state-of-the-art product whitelist setup.
-This system allows users to auto-register their products with the studio command line.
-- Updated Discord bot with better user interface.

 <img width="1536" height="1024" alt="BANNERCROPPED" src="https://github.com/user-attachments/assets/4d0c0c69-a26e-494a-8ad0-10799fa551af" />